Optable/optable-web-sdk/README.md

 ## Integrating GAM360

-The Optable Web SDK can fetch targeting keyvalue data from a sandbox and send it to a [Google Ad Manager 360](https://admanager.google.com/home/) ad server account for real-time targeting.
-It's also capable of intercepting advertising events from the [Google Publisher Tag](https://developers.google.com/doubleclick-gpt/guides/get-started) and logging them to a sandbox via the **witness API**.
+The Optable Web SDK can fetch targeting keyvalue data from a DCN and send it to a [Google Ad Manager 360](https://admanager.google.com/home/) ad server account for real-time targeting.
+It's also capable of intercepting advertising events from the [Google Publisher Tag](https://developers.google.com/doubleclick-gpt/guides/get-started) and logging them to a DCN via the **witness API**.

 ### Targeting key values

 Loading the Optable SDK via a `script tag` on a web page which also uses the [Google Publisher Tag](https://developers.google.com/doubleclick-gpt/guides/get-started), we can further extend the `targeting` example above to show an integration with a [Google Ad Manager 360](https://admanager.google.com/home/) ad server account.

-It's suggested to load the GAM banner view with an ad even when the call to your sandbox `targeting()` method raises an exception, as shown in the example below:
+It's suggested to load the GAM banner view with an ad even when the call to your DCN `targeting()` method raises an exception, as shown in the example below:

 ```html
 <!-- Optable SDK async load: -->